 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 By default, brands with equal overall satisfaction ratings are sorted by the mean overall satisfaction score as rated by consumers.
 You can click the arrows at the top of any column in the table to sort by the results in that column. ^ By clicking on a brand or ‘details’ button, you will leave Canstar Blue and be taken to our referral partner to compare.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that our referral partner does not cover, you will be taken to a brand page on Canstar Blue.
-Canstar Blue research finalised in April 2020, published in May 2020.
+Canstar Blue research finalised in February 2023, published in March 2023.

 Which type of roast chicken should I buy?

 There’s a lot to think about when shopping for a rotisserie chicken.
 First, you’ll need to consider all matters of size.
 If you’re preparing lunch for the whole family for example, then anything other than a whole cooked chicken simply won’t cut it.
-On the other hand, if you’re just sorting out a dinner for two, then a half chicken should be more than enough.
+On the other hand, if you’re just sorting out dinner for two, then a half chicken should be more than enough.
 Most supermarkets sell whole roast chickens, as well as half cuts and other parts.
-Curious as to what Aussies like best?
+Curious as to which cut Aussies like best?
 Here’s what our survey respondents said were their favourite chicken bits:

-Secondly, you’ll need to think about flavours.
+Flavour is also very important.
 Most deli sections in supermarkets will offer classic roast chickens as well as other flavours like garlic herb butter or sage and onion stuffing.
 Whatever you choose is subject to personal preference, but always pay attention to how fresh your roast chicken looks.
 If it looks dry or somewhat undercooked, forget it.
 Your roast chicken should look tender and well sauced from the outside.